Back to Blog

 Total Cost at Real Usage: The Numbers

 Every AI receptionist provider structures pricing differently, which makes apples-to-apples comparison difficult by design.
 The table below normalizes cost to what you actually pay per month at four common usage levels.
-All pricing data is as of April 2026.
+All pricing data is as of June 2026.

 * AIRA uses per-call billing, not per-minute.
-100 minutes is roughly 50 to 70 calls depending on average call duration.
-At ~100 calls, the Starter plan's 30-call cap is exceeded, likely requiring the mid-tier plan at ~$60/month or Pro at $159.95/month.
+100 minutes is roughly 40 to 70 calls depending on average call duration.
+At ~50 calls, the Starter plan's 30-call cap is exceeded by 20 calls at $1.50 each, adding ~$30 to the $24.95 base, or roughly $55.
+At higher call counts the math pushes you onto the $59.95 Premium (90 calls) or $159.95 Pro (300 calls) plan, since stacking per-call overage quickly costs more than upgrading.

-** AIRA's Starter (30 calls) and mid-tier (~100 calls) plans cannot accommodate this volume.
-Pro plan at $159.95/month covers 300 calls.
+** AIRA's Starter (30 calls) and Premium (90 calls) plans cannot accommodate the call count behind 200 to 400 minutes of talk time.
+The Pro plan at $159.95/month covers 300 calls and is the realistic landing tier.

 Per-Minute vs. Per-Call Billing: Why the Model Matters

-Per-call billing, used by AIRA and Upfirst, charges the same rate whether a call lasts 20 seconds or 15 minutes.
+Per-call billing, used by AIRA and UpFirst, charges the same rate whether a call lasts 20 seconds or 15 minutes.
 That pricing model creates three problems for small businesses.

 Volume prediction is harder.
 Most businesses can estimate total call minutes from phone records, but predicting the number of discrete calls is less intuitive.
 A business might field 80 calls in a slow month and 150 in a busy one, making per-call budgeting unreliable.